kushalbhandari37/demoProject/README.md

 2. Run: npm install
 3. Create .env file and copy .env.example and add necessary values

-In the project directory, you can run:
+In order to start the project, you can run:

 ### `npm start`